 As released, the segue on the album from “Don’t Leave Me Now” to “Another Brick In The Wall Part 3” is powerful, brief, and very dramatic.
 As the first song fades out, Pink smashes several old tube-style television sets.
 After an extra beat that helps build the tension, the final TV smash becomes the first note of “Another Brick In The Wall Part 3”.
 It’s a brilliant segue.
 From a listener’s perspective, it is very satisfying.
 On the album and demo versions, there was no other transition which could have created the same impact for a possible “Empty Spaces/Brick 3” segue.
 If one were to rebuild the sequence, the lack of that iconic, conclusive TV smash combined with the track’s long intro would have really put the brakes on the intensity that builds to the climax on Side 2.

 The fact that the band never restored the original “Empty Spaces” to the track list tells me that Pink Floyd thought the end of the side with that classic, powerful, TV-smashing transition worked better without the track.
 I agree.
 Although “Empty Spaces” is canon and its lyrics an important part of the story, when it’s replaced with “What Shall We Do Now?”, both the entire Side 2 and the album work better.
 Story-wise, I think “Empty Spaces” works better when it’s an orphaned lyric in the liner notes.

 “What Shall We Do Now?” is in the track’s original musical key of D minor.
-“Empty Spaces” was pitched up to the key of E minor and new vocals and guitar were rerecorded.
+“Empty Spaces” was transposed — pitched up — to the key of E minor and new vocals and guitar were rerecorded.
 It has never been released as a single and there are no extended versions of the track.

 Hear How the Original Empty Spaces/Another Brick In The Wall Part 3 Sequence Might Have Sounded